Casualties of the Syrian civil war: Estimates by different organizations

-According to the Statista Research Department, at least 207,000 civilians had been killed by March 2023, including about 25,000 children.
+The Statista Research Department, utilizing an aggregate of various monitors in Syria, has said that at least 207,000 civilians had been killed in Syria by March 2023, including about 25,000 children.

+Limitations of data

+Though there is wide consensus that the Syrian government and its allies have been responsible for a majority of civilian casualties in the Syrian conflict, many observers have raised questions about the accuracy of such numbers.
+Certain casualty monitors have admitted to having explicit limitations of their data due to methodology and organizational scope that are often limited by access across frontlines.
+Other observers have noted how inconsistent methodologies, opaque and shifting definitions of non-combatant status, as well as the lack of political independence of organizations can cause discrepancies and biased reporting.

-At the start of the war, Al Jazeera journalist Nir Rosen stated that many of the deaths reported daily by activists were in fact armed insurgents falsely presented as civilian deaths, but said that real civilian deaths do occur on a regular basis.
-Several Middle East analysts, including Sharmine Narwani from the Lebanese Al Akhbar newspaper and the UAE/Saudi Al Arabiya website, also urged caution.
+At the start of the war, Al Jazeera journalist Nir Rosen noted that many of the deaths reported daily by activists were in fact armed insurgents falsely presented as civilian deaths, even though real civilian deaths do occur on a regular basis.
+Several other analysts, including Sharmine Narwani from the Lebanese Al Akhbar newspaper, Eman El-Shenawi from the Saudi Al Arabiya news website, and Adam Taylor from The Washington Post, also urged caution.

-This was later confirmed when in late May 2012, Rami Abdulrahman of the Syrian Observatory for Human Rights, which is one of the pro-opposition monitor groups counting the number of those killed in the uprising, stated that civilians who had taken up arms during the earliest days of the conflict were being counted under the category of "civilians" as they were not army nor army defectors.
+This was later confirmed in late May 2012, when Rami Abdulrahman of the Syrian Observatory for Human Rights, one of the pro-opposition monitor groups counting the number of those killed in the uprising, stated that civilians who had taken up arms during the earlier days of the conflict were being counted under the category of "civilians" as they were not army nor army defectors.

+In 2018, a group of Yale and Harvard medical scholars writing for The Lancet evaluated the methodology of the Violations Documentation Center (VDC).
+They note that while the VDC's data collection adheres to international norms of documentation and distinction between civilian and combatants, it acknowledges limitations in its data.
+The authors note that the VDC claims that "information on victims in government-controlled areas can be difficult to obtain," which can lead to an underestimate of deaths in such areas.

+A 2025 investigation published in the crowd-sourced website Fair Observer, authored by human rights researcher Angie Bittar and journalist Jalyssa Dugrot, criticized the Syrian Network for Human Rights for operating with financial opacity and a lack of transparency regarding its board membership and political affiliations with the former Syrian opposition and the Syrian transitional government.
+The investigation claims that the organization presents conflicting methodologies and inadequate definitions of civilian status that fail to adhere to international standards, raising further questions about casualty recording in the Syrian context.